-- ◆ Dollar value cost avoidance offered to Virginia Distribution Center customers over local or other available sources - " Provide parking eligible state employees that work in downtown Richmond at a fee that is less than half of the average private parking rate for the same area.
+- Rental rate charged to agencies for state owned office space - " Provide parking eligible state employees that work in downtown Richmond at a fee that is less than half of the average private parking rate for the same area.

 To keep parking fees for state workers parking in state owned parking facilities below fees charged at private parking facilities in the City of Richmond.